webuild-consortium/webuild-github-policies/docs/02-contribution-guidelines.md

 ### 2.3 Understanding the Repository

-Before contributing:
+Before contributing, complete the following steps:

-1. Read the README.md
+1. Read the README.md file
 2. Review existing issues to avoid duplicate work
 3. Explore the codebase structure
 4. Check documentation for architecture and patterns
-5. Run tests locally
+5. Run tests locally to verify the setup

 ---